Improved Our Internet/Wi-Fi Reception In Caravan Parks And

 Camp-Pro offers convenient, extended wireless access whenever

-you're in a camping site or on a boat.
+you're in a camping site or even on a boat.
 Remote wireless can

 easily be connected via the Tube USB wireless adapter and the